5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/I225-V_FIX.md

 <img width="554" alt="I225VEE" src="https://user-images.githubusercontent.com/76865553/166050133-ff5ec23e-68af-439f-af07-81c32f7ebe76.png">

 ## Option 1: Using a SSDT with corrected header description
 Before flashing a custom firmware as a last resort, you can try to inject the Intel I225-V controller via an SSDT containing the correct Subsystem-ID and Subsystem Vendor-ID.
-The good guy [MacAbe](https://www.insanelymac.com/forum/topic/352281-intel-i225-v-on-ventura/?do=findComment&comment=2786712) from Insanelymac has written a SSDT for it.
+The good guy MacAbe at Insanelymac Forums has written a SSDT for it.
 For macOS Ventura you also need to inject the .kext version of the AppleIntel210Ethernet driver.

 - [**Download**](https://github.com/5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/blob/main/Additional_Files/SSDT-I225V.aml.zip?raw=true) the zipped SSDT and unpack it
 - Add it to your EFI/OC/ACPI folder and config.plist (you can drag it into the ACPI/Add section of OCAT)